Key Steps in Long Distance Caregiving

 A plant in focus

-Research and Information Gathering
+Researching and Information Gathering

+Assess the situation with your loved one and their doctors.
 Before you can know what’s needed and what you can do to help, you must understand the situation.

-Below are some suggestions — you and your loved one will determine how involved you can/should be:
+Here are some suggestions — you and your loved one will determine how involved you can/should be:

-• Learn about the cancer including its location, stage, treatment options and anticipated treatment side effects.
+• Learn about the cancer including its location, stage, treatment options, and anticipated treatment side effects.

 • Try to identify the top medical centers and experts in your loved ones (or your) area for a second opinion or additional services, as needed.